fmaguire/mag_sim_paper/manuscript.md

 Genomic islands (GIs) are clusters of genes that are known or predicted to have been acquired through LGT events.
 GIs can arise following the integration of MGEs, such as integrons, transposons, integrative and conjugative elements (ICEs) and prophages (integrated phages) [@doi:10.1038/nrmicro2350; @doi:10.1038/nrg3962].
 They are of high interest since VFs are disproportionately associated with mobile sequences [@doi:10.1371/journal.pone.0008094] as well as certain AMR genes [@doi:10.3389/fmicb.2016.00173; @doi:10.1016/j.plasmid.2015.01.001].
-GIs often have differing nucleotide composition compared to the rest of the genome [@doi:10.1038/nrmicro2350], a trait exploited by GI prediction tools such as SIGI-HMM [@doi:10.1186/1471-2105-5-22], IslandPath-DIMOB [@doi:10.1093/bioinformatics/bty095], and integrative tools like IslandViewer [@pmid:28472413].
+GIs often have differing nucleotide composition compared to the rest of the genome [@doi:10.1038/nrmicro2350], a trait exploited by GI prediction tools such as SIGI-HMM [@doi:10.1186/1471-2105-5-22], IslandPath-DIMOB [@doi:10.1093/bioinformatics/bty095], and integrative tools like IslandViewer [@doi:10.1093/nar/gkv401].
 GIs may also exist as multiple copies within a genome [@doi:10.1093/bib/bby042] leading to potential assembly difficulties and biases in the calculation of coverage statistics.

 Plasmids are circular or linear extrachromosomal self-replicating pieces of DNA with variable copy numbers and repetitive sequences [@doi:10.1038/s41559-016-0010; @doi:10.1128/AAC.00235-15].
-Similar to GIs, the sequence composition of plasmids are often markedly different to the genome with which they are associated [@doi:10.1093/bioinformatics/btq299; @doi:10.1093/molbev/msp281].
+Similar to GIs, the sequence composition of plasmids are often markedly different from the genome with which they are associated [@doi:10.1093/bioinformatics/btq299; @doi:10.1093/molbev/msp281].
-Plasmids are also of high interest, for example as a major source of the lateral dissemination of AMR genes throughout microbial ecosystems [@pmid:26603922; @doi:10.3389/fmicb.2016.00173].
+Plasmids are also of high interest as a major source of the lateral dissemination of AMR genes throughout microbial ecosystems [@pmid:26603922; @doi:10.3389/fmicb.2016.00173].

 These varying composition and relative abundance features mean that GIs and plasmids pose significant challenges in MAG recovery.
 As these MGEs are key to the function and spread of pathogenic traits such as AMR and virulence, and with MAG approaches becoming increasingly popular within microbial and public-health research, it is both timely and vital that we assess the impact of metagenome assembly and binning on the recovery of these elements.